Miserlou/Zappa/README.md

 ### Enabling Secure Endpoints on API Gateway

-You can use the api_key_required setting to generate and assign an api key to all levels of api gateway.
-You can pass the provided key as a header called x-api-key to access the newly restricted endpoints.
-Without x-api-key header you will receive a 403.
+You can use the `api_key_required` setting to generate and assign an API key to all the routes of your API Gateway.
+After redeployment, you can then pass the provided key as a header called `x-api-key` to access the restricted endpoints.
+Without the `x-api-key` header, you will receive a 403.
 [More information on api keys in the API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-api-keys.html)

 #### Deploying to a Domain With a Let's Encrypt Certificate